9 Best Mascara for Long Lashes (No Clumps or Droop)

 • Your curl drops by midday

-• Your lashes hit your lids and transfer
+• Your lashes touch your lids and transfer

 • You want polish — not exaggeration

-• You have short or sparse lashes and want extension-first results
+• You have short or sparse lashes needing extension, first results

-If your goal is maximum added inches, that’s a different category entirely.
+If your goal is maximum added inches, that’s a different category.

 Clean definition.